 If you are already working in secondary care and are looking for materials to help you upskill, then we recommend the Health Education England e-Learning for Healthcare (e-LfH) Coronavirus (COVID-19) portal.
 In the Resources for pharmacy staff area there is a learning path titled, Looking after acutely unwell patients.

-We have also developed a COVID-19 gateway page where we have collated a range of advanced learning and tools which you may find useful.
+We have also developed a COVID-19 learning gateway where we have collated a range of advanced learning and tools which you may find useful.
 This is signposted to in the Looking for the latest COVID-19 resources area above.

-You may already working in secondary care but moving into an environment which requires you to care for people who are critically unwell.
+You may already be working in secondary care but moving into an environment which requires you to care for people who are critically unwell.

 This resource is for those who may find themselves working outside of their usual role in primary care.